domin-mnd/cvet/README.md

 > **Warning**
 > As an alternative to padHEX please use shifting method - `(x | 1 << 8).toString(16).slice(1)`.
-> Soon it will be removed.
+> Soon the utility will be removed.

 # Documentation